johnnypesola/dungeonmaster/README.md

 This is a simple node.js backend that serves a simple api for getting and adding rooms.

+If you are new to frontend web development, check out [this document](docs/futher-reading.md) for more valuable information.

 ## Getting it up and running locally

 Prerequisites: You need to have `docker` and `node.js` installed locally.